Terms of Business

 Timing of bills

-8.1 We will deliver bills as work on the matter progresses in accordance with a schedule that we will agree with the client.
+8.1 We will deliver bills as work on the matter progresses in accordance with a schedule that we will agree with you.
 This may be monthly, quarterly or such frequency as is appropriate in the circumstances.
-These bills may also include disbursements and expenses incurred on the client’s behalf.
+These bills may also include disbursements and expenses incurred on your behalf.
 Bills may be delivered by the principal, fee earner or sent centrally from our accounts department.

 Payments on account